-- 1 large carrot, sliced into thin rounds
+- 1 large large carrot, sliced into thin rounds

 - 4 tablespoons butter

-- 1 bottle (12-ounces) beer (do not use dark beer – the soup will be bitter)
+- 12 ounces beer, do not use dark beer – the soup will be bitter

 - 1 bay leaf

-- Transfer soup to a blender and purée until completely smooth.
+- With an immersion blender, blend the soup until smooth.
+Or, you can transfer the soup to a blender and process it until completely smooth.

-- Ladle into bowls, garnish with chopped fresh parsley and serve.
+- Ladle the soup into bowls, garnish with chopped fresh parsley, and serve.

 - Soup Pot: The beer’s carbonation makes the soup foam when boiling.
 To prevent spillage, use a Dutch oven and add the beer slowly if there’s excessive foaming.